-The recreational therapy undergraduate student handbook contains critical information for the recreational therapy student.
+The Recreational Therapy Undergraduate Student Handbook contains critical information for the recreational therapy student.
 It is designed to be a primary resource to assist the RT student in navigating their BS/BA degree in RT.
-The student will be introduced to the handbook during the RT student orientation and required to read and sign the Recreational Therapy Student Handbook Acknowledgement Form as an assignment in RECTH 3330-Foundations in Recreational Therapy.
+The student will be introduced to the handbook during the RT student orientation and required to read and sign the Recreational Therapy Student Handbook Acknowledgement Form as an assignment in RECTH 3330.

-• Upload a copy of the Recreational Therapy Student Handbook Acknowledgement Form to the appropriate section on your personal CastleBranch account.
+• Upload a copy of the Recreational Therapy Student Handbook Acknowledgement Form to the appropriate section in the student's personal CastleBranch account.